 Stay at a traditionel inn or hotel and discover the Danish 'hygge'

 If you ask a Dane, an inn or restaurant is often recommended by its 'hygge' factor.
 You're almost certainly guaranteed lit candles on the dinner table to create a cosy atmosphere.
-If you stay at some of the many Danish small inns hotels, royal castles or manor houses all over Denmark, you can find some of this cosy 'hygge' atmosphere.
+If you stay at some of the many Danish hotels, and then visit royal castles or manor houses all over Denmark, you can find some of this cosy 'hygge' atmosphere.